frappe/erpnext/docs/user/stock/docs.user.stock.item.md

 ### Item Tax

 These settings are required only if a particular Item has a different tax rate than the rate defined in the standard tax Account.
 For example,  If you have a tax Account, “VAT 10%” and this particular Item is exempted from tax, then you select “VAT 10%” in the first column, and set “0” as the tax rate in the second column.

+Go to [Setting Up Taxes](docs.user.setup.taxes.html) to understand this topic in detail.

 ### Inspection

 Inspection Required: If an incoming inspection (at the time of delivery from the Supplier) is mandatory for this Item, mention “Inspection Required” as “Yes”.
 The system will ensure that a Quality Inspection will be prepared and approved before a Purchase 	Receipt is submitted.

 Inspection Criteria: If a Quality Inspection is prepared for this Item, then this template of criteria will automatically be updated in the Quality Inspection table of the Quality Inspection.
 Examples of Criteria are: Weight, Length, Finish etc.

+### Purchase Details

+**Lead time days:** Lead time days are the number of days required for the Item to reach the warehouse.

+**Default Expense Account:** It is the account in which cost of the Item will be debited.

+**Default Cost Centre:** It is used for tracking expense for this Item.

+### Sales Details

+**Default Income Account:**  Income account selected here will be fetched automatically in sales invoice for this item.

+**Cost Centre:** Cost center selected here will be fetched automatically in sales invoice for this item.

+Visit [Manufacturing](docs.user.mfg.html) and [Website](docs.user.website.html) to understand these topics in detail.